NoosWare/rapp_beginner_tutorials/cpp/README.md

 io_service.run();
 ```

-At this point we will obtain the faces of the picture every second.
+At this point we will obtain a list of faces found in the in a continous loop.
+Hit `CTRL+c` when you want to stop the application.

 ## Class reactor